Introduction to Python

 ('item0', 1, True, [3.3, 'item4', True])

-elsewhere if, for example, what you want is the last item
+can be placed elsewhere if, for example, what we want is the last item.

 item0, item1, *item2, item5 = tuplaitem0, item1, item2, item5